depsea/dep-admin/README.md

-# admin
+# dep-admin

-The admin service.
+> The admin service for depsea project.